With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Community Reach Center Brighton Office is a mental health treatment center in Brighton, CO, located at 1850 East Egbert Street, 80601 zip code area.
 Community Reach Center Brighton Office provides outpatient treatment and telemedicine/telehealth.
-Community Reach Center Brighton Office offers activity therapy, couples/family therapy and group therapy to seniors 65 or older, young adults and adults.
+Community Reach Center Brighton Office offers activity therapy, psychotropic medication and trauma therapy to children / adolescents, seniors 65 or older and young adults.
 Community Reach Center Brighton Office also supports people with trauma.
-Additional services at Community Reach Center Brighton Office consist of family psychoeducation, court-ordered outpatient treatment and housing services.
+Additional services at Community Reach Center Brighton Office consist of psychosocial rehabilitation services, housing services and mentoring/peer support/consumer-run services.

 Learn MoreCommunity Reach Center Westminster Counseling Service is one of mental health facilities in Westminster, Colorado, located at 3031 West 76th Avenue, 80030 zip code.
 Community Reach Center Westminster Counseling Service provides outpatient treatment and telemedicine/telehealth.
-Community Reach Center Westminster Counseling Service provides couples/family therapy, trauma therapy and cognitive behavioral therapy to adults, young adults and children / adolescents.
-Community Reach Center Westminster Counseling Service also supports people requiring dual diagnosis treatment, people with serious mental illness and people with trauma.
-Additional services provided at Community Reach Center Westminster Counseling Service include psychosocial rehabilitation services, supported employment and illness management and recovery.
+Community Reach Center Westminster Counseling Service provides couples/family therapy, trauma therapy and individual psychotherapy to children / adolescents, young adults and adults.
+Community Reach Center Westminster Counseling Service also supports people requiring dual diagnosis treatment, people with trauma and people with serious mental illness.
+Additional services provided at Community Reach Center Westminster Counseling Service include psychosocial rehabilitation services, illness management and recovery and family psychoeducation.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.